Quantum supremacy: Computational complexity

 Quantum complexity classes are sets of problems that share a common quantum computational model, with each model containing specified resource constraints.
 Circuit models are useful in describing quantum complexity classes.
 The most useful quantum complexity class is BQP (bounded-error quantum polynomial time), the class of decision problems that can be solved in polynomial time by a universal quantum computer.
 Questions about BQP still remain, such as the connection between BQP and the polynomial-time hierarchy, whether or not BQP contains NP-complete problems, and the exact lower and upper bounds of the BQP class.
 Not only would answers to these questions reveal the nature of BQP, but they would also answer difficult classical complexity theory questions.
 One strategy for better understanding BQP is by defining related classes, ordering them into a conventional class hierarchy, and then looking for properties that are revealed by their relation to BQP.
 There are several other quantum complexity classes, such as QMA (quantum Merlin Arthur) and QIP (quantum interactive polynomial time).

 The difficulty of proving what cannot be done with classical computing is a common problem in definitively demonstrating quantum supremacy.
 Contrary to decision problems that require yes or no answers, sampling problems ask for samples from probability distributions.
 If there is a classical algorithm that can efficiently sample from the output of an arbitrary quantum circuit, the polynomial hierarchy would collapse to the third level, which is generally considered to be very unlikely.
 Boson sampling is a more specific proposal, the classical hardness of which depends upon the intractability of calculating the permanent of a large matrix with complex entries, which is a #P-complete problem.
 The arguments used to reach this conclusion have been extended to IQP Sampling, where only the conjecture that the average- and worst-case complexities of the problem are the same is needed, as well as to Random Circuit Sampling, which is the task replicated by the Google and USTC research groups.

+Experimental motivations

+Beyond theoretical interest in classically hard regimes, there are independent experimental motivations.
+Such experiments can serve as system-level tests of control, calibration, and error characterization on programmable quantum processors.

+Sampling-based benchmarks can be used to calibrate and validate processors as integrated systems; random circuit sampling has been described as "a sensitive computational benchmark that fails if just a single component of the computer is not good enough."